 Making your money work as hard for you as possible is essential - especially when you are nearing retirement or have already stopped working.
-One way to make your money grow is to open a savings account where the cash you save earns interest.
+One way to make your money grow is to open a savings account where the cash you save earns interest to top up any nest eggs.
 The more you save, the more you earn.
 Plus, thanks to compounding, the amount you make grows exponentially.

 The Post Office offers several savings accounts that may appeal to those looking for a low-risk place to save their money.
-However, even though they are low risk, are they actually a good idea?
+However, are they actually a good idea even though they are low risk?

 Types of Post Office online savings accounts

 The Post Office offers three types of online savings accounts.
 They vary in many ways, which we explore below.
 However, there is one common characteristic - they are all available online.
 That is a fantastic advantage for many that you should not overlook.
 Being able to manage your money from the comfort of your home is a massive time-saver.
 Plus, it is easier to stay on top of your returns - particularly if you have several accounts with various providers.

 The Post Office’s online savings account has some notable features that set it apart from other savings accounts available elsewhere.
 Firstly, the Post Office Online Saver account allows you to make as many deposits and withdrawals as you like.
 Moreover, when it comes to withdrawals, you will not be penalised for taking money out, and you will receive interest on the remaining balance.
 That's in stark comparison to many savings accounts, which often drop their interest dramatically (often to nothing) in the months that you make withdrawals.